 As regards the 'doctrine of equivalents', some years ago the Barcelona Court of Appeal (Section 15) imported the three-question test that the English courts crafted in Catnic.
 This landmark case concluded with the judgment of 10 May 2011 (Olanzapine) of the Supreme Court (en banc), where this test was endorsed.
 However, the recent judgment of 12 July 2017 (Pemetrexed) of the UK Supreme Court, which has substantially updated the old three-question test (in particular, by changing the second question), has sparked the debate as to which test will be applied by Spanish courts in future cases: the 'old' English test or the 'new' English test.

-Common sense would suggest that they should follow a path along the lines of the 'new' English test, as one of the objectives pursued by the UK Supreme Court when updating the rather rusty 'old' test has been to try to align the doctrine of equivalents throughout Europe.
+Common sense would suggest that they should follow a path along the lines of the 'new' English test, as one of the objectives pursued by the UK Supreme Court when updating the rather outdated 'old' test has been to try to align the doctrine of equivalents throughout Europe.
 It would be odd for Spanish courts to continue to follow a test that the English courts have just been required to abandon.
-In this regard, it will be interesting to see if Spanish courts will continue to follow the 'file wrapper estoppel doctrine', of which the UK Supreme Court does not appear to be too fond, as illustrated by this judgment.
+In this regard, it will be interesting to see if Spanish courts will continue to follow the file wrapper estoppel doctrine, of which the UK Supreme Court does not appear to be too fond, as illustrated by this judgment.